Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 The distance from LA to Sequoia National Park is just over 200 miles, and takes at least 4 hours to drive (but typically closer to 5.5 hours with traffic).

-We got lucky and left first thing Saturday morning and the drive from LA to Sequoia National Park only took 4.5 hours.
+We left first thing Saturday morning and were lucky to have no traffic so the drive from LA to Sequoia National Park only took 4.5 hours.

 If you can, I would avoid rush hour at all costs because… it’s LA.
 The traffic there is insane.

-The drive from LA to Sequoia is really pretty.
-Once you get out of LA it’s quite scenic.
+The drive from LA to Sequoia National Park is extremely scenic.

-Distance from LA to Sequoia: 4 to 5.5 hours
+LA to Sequoia National Park: 4 to 5.5 hours

 My mom loved the miles upon miles of orange groves driving through Bakersfield, and I loved the smell of pine trees and the steep mountain roads as we got closer to Sequoia National Park.